Survey: Image Mixing and Deleting for Data Augmentation: Mix and Up

-MixUp [83] generates a new image by mixing pixel values of two randomly selected images.
-The proportion of pixel strength during data mixing is decided by the mixing factor $\lambda$ $\in$ [0-1] as shown in equation \ref{mixup_eq}.
+MixUp~\cite{mixup} generates a new image by mixing pixel values of two randomly selected images.
+The mixing factor decides the proportion of pixel strength during data mixing $\lambda$ $\in$ [0-1] as shown in Eq.~\ref{mixup_eq}.
 The values for $\lambda$ are drawn from the beta distribution.